perforce/helix-authentication-extension/containers/README.md

 The **p4d** Helix Core Server instance has been configured with the full suite of test accounts defined in the authentication service containers.
 By default, the SAML/Shibboleth accounts will be in effect.
 To change this, configure the extension to specify `oidc` as the protocol in the `Auth-Protocol` global setting.

-The **chicago** (and in turn **tokyo**) instances have only the `jackson` and `johndoe` accounts defined, simply for brevity.
+The **chicago** and **tokyo** instances have only the `jackson` and `johndoe` accounts defined, simply for brevity.
 You are free to define any accounts you like, as long as the OIDC or SAML identity providers know about them.